HANICA-DEA/vodagone/README.md

 query parameter:  token
 ```

-It will expect a response containing the complete list of all Abonnementen:
+It will expect a response containing the complete list of all Abonnementen and the totalPrice:

 ```
 {